BarannUnsal/bodyindexdemo/README.md

 # Body Index Demo

 A simple web application where you can calculate your body mass index by height and weight.
+Body mass index (BMI) is a measure of body fat based on height and weight that applies to adult men and women.

+- Underweight = <18.5
+- Normal weight = 18.5–24.9
+- Overweight = 25–29.9
+- Obesity = BMI of 30 or greater

 To reach the [site](https://duckduckgo.com "Body Index").